Reproductive System Procedures

 - Protozoal: Trichomoniasis (trich).

-- Ovarian insufficiency (premature menopause) - occurs when the ovarian function is damaged and the ovaries are no longer able to produce eggs for the purpose of procreation;
+- Ovarian insufficiency (premature menopause) - occurs when the ovarian function is damaged and the ovaries are no longer able to produce eggs for procreation;

 - Menopause - (normal loss of menstrual cycle) that occurs due to aging, usually at the age of 50 years.
 It is the result of decreased levels of female hormones (estrogen, progesterone) and can lead to osteoporosis (decreased bone density).

-- Polycystic ovary syndrome - a condition associated with hormonal and metabolic changes that presents with multiple cysts (fluid-filled sacs) and may be a cause of infertility;
+- Polycystic ovary syndrome - a condition associated with hormonal and metabolic changes that present with multiple cysts (fluid-filled sacs) and maybe a cause of infertility;

 - Low testosterone - decreased levels of testosterone in men of reproductive age, which may lead to reduced libido and infertility as well as decreased secondary sexual characteristics.